hannahcallison/project-1-official/README.md

 As a person who likes to cook, I want to randomly generate creative recipes when I need inspiration so that I can try new food and cocktails.

-Given I want a new recipe when I click on one of the course buttons I am selecting what kind of dish I am looking for and/or if I want a cocktail recipe.
+Given I want a new recipe when I click on one of the course buttons I am selecting what kind of dish I am looking for and/or if I a cocktail recipe.
 I can also select none of the criteria, which selects all of them.
 I can also hit the **Restrictions** button and enter ingredients that I want to exclude from the recipe(s).

 When I hit the **Submit** button...
 * My new random recipes are generated on the screen and I can tab through days of the week to meal plan with numerous randomized recipes